 We exploit rich administrative Danish data containing information on all individuals residing in Denmark.
-Our data material provides the following crucial sets of information: 1) family outcomes and sibling school performance, 2) SSA and 3) rich background information.
+Our data provide the following crucial sets of information: (i) family outcomes and sibling school performance, (ii) SSA, and (iii) rich background information.
 Registers are linked at the personal level via a unique personal identifier.
 Using parental identifiers, we are able to link children to their parents and siblings.

-Our starting point is the set of children born from 1986 to 2000.
+Our starting point is the set of children born 1986-2000.
 Within this group, for the purposes of our formal analysis, we then select the focal child sample of individuals born around the January 1 cutoff.
 This sample consists of December-born children in the years 1986-1999 and January-born children from 1987-2000.
 The parent sample consists of the biological parents of focal children while the sibling sample is made up of siblings born to the same mothers as the focal children.
-Where two (or more) children from the same family are born around the January 1 cutoff in the observation period, there will be two (or more) focal children observed in the same family (7% of all families in our parent sample are represented more than once because multiple children are born in December or January within our study period).18 Our sample initially includes both siblings who are younger and older than the focal children but our empirical analysis will consider older siblings, where the causal link to sibling outcomes is cleaner as older siblings have already started school and cannot be affected via changes to their own SSA.
-The Danish register data spans from 1980-2015, but grades are only available from 2002 and onwards.
-Therefore, we do not have a complete overlap between the samples used to study all outcomes for focal children, parents and siblings.
+Where two (or more) children from the same family are born around the January 1 cutoff in the observation period, there will be two (or more) focal children observed in the same family (7 percent of all families in our parent sample are represented more than once because multiple children are born in December or January within our study period).
+18 Our sample initially includes both siblings who are younger and older than the focal children, but our empirical analysis will consider older siblings, where the causal link to sibling outcomes is cleaner, as older siblings have already started school and cannot be affected via changes to their own SSA.
+The Danish register data span from 1980-2015, but grades are only available from 2002 and onwards.
+Therefore, we do not have a complete overlap between the samples used to study all outcomes for focal children, parents, and siblings.

-Figure A3 shows the distribution of siblings by age spacing.
+Online Appendix Figure A3 shows the distribution of siblings by age spacing.
 The histogram illustrates the fraction of siblings for whom we have support for grades for older siblings.
 The closer siblings are spaced, the relatively more complete is the observation of outcomes in the sibling sample.

-In order to ascertain that our results are not driven by skewness in spacing or calendar time in the estimation sample, we perform sensitivity analyses restricting the sample to cohorts where we have complete information about outcomes of all siblings within a maximum age distance of 3, 6 and 9 years, respectively.
-When we restrict the sample to a maximum of 3, 6 and 9 years age distance, we have complete information about the outcomes of older siblings for focal children born from 1990/91, 1993/94 and 1996/97, respectively, until 1999/2000.
+In order to ascertain that our results are not driven by skewness in spacing or calendar time in the estimation sample, we perform sensitivity analyses restricting the sample to cohorts where we have complete information about outcomes of all siblings within a maximum age distance of three, six, and nine years, respectively.
+When we restrict the sample to a maximum of three, six, and nine years age distance, we have complete information about the outcomes of older siblings for focal children born from 1990-1991, 1993-1994, and 1996-1997, respectively, until 1999-2000.